radianceteam/everscale-client-dotnet/readme.md

 ## Native bridge library for .NET

 Sources are in `bridge` directory.
-Windows binaries are pre-built and placed into `lib` directory located in the project root.
+Windows and Linux binaries are pre-built and placed into `lib` directory located in the project root.
-Windows build script is written in `bridge/install.bat`.
+Build script is written in `bridge/install.bat` (Windows) and `bridge/install.sh` (Linux/macOS).

 ## .NET module code generator